AlanNapieralski/OdinProject/README.md

 # OdinProject
-Project of many sub-projects that helped me bulletproof and complete my Full-Stack Web Dev skills.
+Project of many sub-projects that helped me bulletproof and complete my Full-Stack Web Dev skill set.

 <!-- ABOUT THE PROJECT -->
 ## About The Project